 Students in fourth grade social studies will acquire knowledge in reference to each of the regions of the United States of America.
 As students travel through the regions, they will participate in activities implementing the skills of economists, geographers, historians, and political scientists.
 In addition to discovering the importance of the roles of a social scientist to each region, students will engage in lessons to enhance their use of map skills.
 Students will be able to read a variety of maps, including political, physical, climate, and road maps, and be able to extract important information from maps.
 Students will also use primary sources and information texts to gather historical, economic, and political facts for each region of study.
 Students will apply their knowledge of the regions into activities are integrated with many language arts skills.

-Fourth grade students have a developmental foundation, which allows them to begin a more formal approach to foreign language learning.
-The five basic skills for second language acquisition (listening, speaking, reading, writing, and cultural awareness) are emphasized in the content to maintain an emphasis on the foundational abilities.
-A stronger emphasis is placed on basic grammar structures, such as gender, the formation of plurals, and subject-verb agreement.
+Fourth grade students have a developmental foundation which allows them to begin a more formal approach to foreign language learning.
+The five basic skills for second language acquisition, listening, speaking, reading, writing, and cultural awareness, are emphasized in the content to maintain and strengthen foundational abilities.
+Fourth grade Spanish highlights basic grammar structures, such as gender, the formation of plurals, and subject-verb agreement.